grossmith-shem-el-nessim-eau-de-parfum-50-ml

 The costs for shipping and packaging are as follows:

-We deliver free of charge from a shopping cart value of CHF 250.
+We deliver free of charge for orders over CHF 250.

 The delivery time for shipping is usually between 3 – 10 working days.